apluslms/aplus-manual/rst_guide/basic_syntax.rst

 can be used for simple data sets where a row contains a single data item.

 .. warning::
-  * Blank lines are required before the and after the simple table
+  * Blank lines are required before and after the simple table.
   * Simple tables allow column spans, but not row spans.

 Simple table :important:`syntax` is determined by the use of the ASCII characters.